rails/rails/guides/source/getting_started.md

 The `render` method here is taking a very simple hash with a key of `:plain` and value of `params[:article].inspect`.
 The `params` method is the object which represents the parameters (or fields) coming in from the form.
-The `params` method returns an `ActiveSupport::HashWithIndifferentAccess` object, which allows you to access the keys of the hash using either strings or symbols.
+The `params` method returns an `ActionController::Parameters` object, which allows you to access the keys of the hash using either strings or symbols.
 In this situation, the only parameters that matter are the ones from the form.